 Some of our other Nexus staff members spent their 67 Minutes with the children and caregivers at Hannah’s Place of Safety.
 We spent the afternoon playing with the kids and giving the team there some much needed TLC with a special cake we’d arranged.

 Ultimately, this day gave us an opportunity to remind us that every single person has the ability to change the world.
 And we have the great man Nelson Mandela to thank for that.

 In a typical logistics profit and loss account, warehousing rental is one of the top monthly expenses you’ll see.
-For this reason, ensuring you have the right sized warehouse that’s in the correct location can be one of the most important – and most complicated – financial decisions a company can make.
+For this reason, ensuring you have the right sized warehouse in the correct location can be one of the most important and complicated decisions for a company.

-But if you choose a warehouse based simply on your current capacity, you’re likely to hinder your future growth potential.
+If you choose a warehouse simply based on current capacity, you’re likely to hinder your future growth potential.
 On the other hand, having too much unused space is a waste of cash.
 Because of these complex considerations, most companies outsource their warehousing and distribution functions to third party experts.

-There’s also the theory that your products together with other customers’ products should result in you paying less for the warehouse storage space you need – but does the method by which you are being charged for this space really benefit you?
+There’s the theory that your products plus other customers’ products should result in you paying less for the warehouse storage space you need.
+So does the method by which you are being charged for this space really benefit you?